Massive-STEPS: Massive Semantic Trajectories for Understanding POI Check-ins -- Dataset and Benchmarks

 \paragraph{Poor Reproducibility}

-Another persistent challenge in POI recommendation research is the lack of reproducibility in dataset preprocessing.
+Another persistent challenge in POI trajectory research is the lack of reproducibility in dataset preprocessing.
 While some recent studies utilize datasets like GSCD to cover a wide range of cities, they often omit important details needed for replicating their data filtering processes.
-For example, AgentMove \cite{feng-etal-2025-agentmove} conducted city-level filtering based on a minimum distance between each trajectory and the city center, but they did not specify how the city center was defined or what distance threshold was used.
-Generally, city filtering can be done in two ways: (1) by selecting points within a fixed radius from a central coordinate, or (2) by applying precise administrative boundaries, such as those from OpenStreetMap.
-The radius-based approach is less reliable, as it assumes a circular city shape and requires a subjective definition of the city’s center.
-In contrast, the boundary-based method is more robust and reproducible, and is the approach we adopted in this work.
-Without standardized, transparent filtering criteria and publicly available datasets, it remains difficult to ensure fair comparisons across POI recommendation methods.
+For example, \cite{feng-etal-2025-agentmove} and \cite{zuo2024diff} conducted city-level filtering, but they did not specify how the city boundaries were defined or what distance-based thresholds were used.
+Similarly, the Weeplaces dataset used in \cite{chen2025self} and \cite{cao2023improving} is no longer available.
+To further support this claim, we provide an extensive list of dataset reproducibility issues in all the studies reviewed in \cite{zhang2025survey}, in Table~\ref{tab:lit-rev-studies}.
+As shown, \textbf{almost none of the datasets used in these works are fully reproducible or publicly available}, except for FSQ-NYC/TKY \cite{yang2014modeling} and Gowalla-CA \cite{10.1145/2484028.2484030}, leading to a heavy reliance on these datasets.